Skip to navigation Skip to content

 • Care recipient contribution: code this amount as at start date

-• Fee reduction amount: code the fee reduction that applies for this fee type, this amount will remain constant for period of hardship
+• Fee reduction amount: code the fee reduction that applies for this fee type, this amount remains constant for period of hardship

-• Additional notes: mandatory field for relevant information on grant
+• Additional notes: mandatory field for relevant details on the grant

 • Select Submit